afbobak/nopar/README.md

 Usage
 -----

-If you installed NOPAR via ``npm install` -g nopar`, then a start script is be installed into your path and you can simply run:
+If you installed NOPAR via ``npm install -g nopar``, then a start script is be installed into your path and you can simply run:

-Run:

     nopar